Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 - VLP-16

-Since we will be visualizing the acceleration sensor and rate gyro this time, check the corresponding checkboxes of “AccelerationSensor” and “RateGyro”.
-Then the current acceleration and angular velocity will be visualized as arrow-shaped markers in the scene view.
+For this tutorial, we’ll visualize the acceleration sensor and rate gyro, so check the “AccelerationSensor” and “RateGyro” items.
+This visualizes current acceleration and angular velocity as arrow-shaped markers in the scene view.

-Note that these markers overlap with the Tank model, and when the values are not very large, they are hidden in the Tank model.
-To make it easier to see the markers, let’s switch the scene view to wireframe view.
-To do this, turn on the “Wireframe rendering” button in the scene view toolbar as shown below.
+Note that these markers overlap with the Tank model and become hidden inside it when values are small.
+To improve marker visibility, switch the scene view to wireframe rendering.
+Turn on the “Wireframe rendering” button in the scene view toolbar:

-The item tree view and scene view with the above configurations applied are shown below.
+Here are the item tree view and scene view with these settings applied:

-Now let’s move the Tank robot in the simulation by using the gamepad.
-You will see red and blue arrows in the scene view.
-The red one corresponds to acceleration, and the blue one to angular velocity.
-For example, when you accelerate forward while turning left, the marker will look like this.
+Now move the simulating Tank robot using the gamepad.
+You’ll see red and blue arrows appear in the scene view.
+Red represents acceleration, blue represents angular velocity.
+For example, when accelerating forward while turning left, the markers appear like this:

 0.0 0.0 -9.8

-.
-These values correspond to the X, Y, and Z axes of the sensor local coordinates, respectively, and adding an offset of -9.8 to the Z axis cancels the acceleration component measured by gravity.
+These values correspond to the sensor’s local X, Y, and Z axes.
+The -9.8 offset on the Z axis cancels the gravity-measured acceleration component.

 Display ratio